kannanParamasivam/CKAD/README.md

 A hostPath volume mounts a file or directory from the host node's filesystem into your pod.
 This is not something that most Pods will need, but it offers a powerful escape hatch for some applications.

 [Here](./volume-hostpath/hostpath-volume.yml) is an example of a hostPath volume.
 Before trying this example, create a file with the location /etc/hostname in the worker node.

+### EmptyDir Volume
+EmptyDir volumes are created when a Pod is assigned to a Node, and they are deleted when the Pod is evicted from the Node for any reason.

+[Here](./volume-emptydir/emptydir-volume.yml) is an example of an emptyDir volume.
+In this example, the init container creates a file in the emptyDir volume and the main container reads the file from the emptyDir volume.